If you’ve ever thought about going to college, there’s no time like the present to explore your options.

 The academic models available today are as diverse as the students themselves.
 There are fields of study in every topic with options that range from day classes, night classes, weekend programs, self-paced learning, and distance education opportunities.
 Some students are fulfilled simply auditing an occasional art class, or taking courses to learn another language at their local community college, while others are determined to complete their Ph.D.

 There’s no one right educational model, but if you have ever toyed with the idea of taking classes or pursuing a degree, I suggest that you send away today for some information on programs that might interest you.
-Talk to an admission representative at a school near you.
+Talk to an admission representative at a school near you or perhaps consider distance education options.
 Ultimately, you may regret putting it off indefinitely, but I doubt that you will ever regret pursuing an education.